elucian/bee/syntax/composite.md

 alter a -= a[!]; --> a = (2,3,4)
 ```

-## Cluster
+## Set

-A cluster is a sorted collection of unique values.
+A set is a sorted collection of unique values.

 ```
---define a cluster
+--define a set

 make s1 := {1,2,3} ∈ {N};
 make s2 := {2,3,4} ∈ {N};